Southern Area Master Gardener Program

 How does the program work?

 How does the program work?
 The first step is training.
 Cooperative Extension staff, state extension specialists and local gardening professionals teach a series of classes to train volunteers in research-based home horticulture practices.
 There are 80 hours (20 classes) of instruction.
-Classes are offered on a MWF schedule from 8:30 a.m.-12:30 in the Fall semester (September and October).
+Classes are offered on a Monday, Wednesday, Friday schedule from 8:30 a.m. - 12:30 p.m. in the fall semester (September and October).
 Classes include three hours of lecture and a one hour "hands-on" landscape lab.
 A fee is charged to offset program operating expenses.
 Upon completing your training, you will be expected to volunteer community service time through University of Nevada Cooperative Extension

 What is a volunteer commitment?

-When you enter the Master Gardener Program you will asked to sign a contract.
+When you enter the Master Gardener Program you will be asked to sign a contract.
 In essence, you agree that in return for the training you receive, you will volunteer at least 50 hours yearly back to Cooperative Extension.
 Upon completion of your training, you will meet with the program coordinator to discuss your talents and the needs of Cooperative Extension.
 You will choose a placement that will best utilize your knowledge and skills while helping Extension to meet community needs.

 When can I use the title "Master Gardener?"